MJKWoolnough/gedcom/README.md

 }
 ```

-NationalOriginEvent is a GEDCOM structure type
+NationalOriginEvent is a GEDCOM structure type.

 #### type NewTag